But fall to defending state soccer champ Pearl River

 Ericson and Analiese Compagnone each had a goal, and Meeuwisse had four saves.
 The game began in the rain, making the field sloppy, said Alzate, noting that Beacon surprised Pearl River by scoring first on Ericson’s 40-yard free kick.
 But by half, Pearl River was up, 3-1.

 “Analiese played fantastic for us,” Alzate said.
 “She’s normally our center mid, but we played her at fullback.
-She probably stopped a couple of goals herself.”The Current is a nonprofit supported by its readers; please consider a year-end gift.
+She probably stopped a couple of goals herself.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.